johnclyde/acorn/README.md

 If you are using Acorn for your own project, all you need is the Acorn extension for VS Code.
 You don't need this repository.

-If you are contributing mathematics to the Acorn Library, you only need the [acorn-library repository](https://github.com://acornprover/acorn-library).
+If you are contributing mathematics to the Acorn Library, you only need the [acornlib repository](https://github.com://acornprover/acornlib).
 You don't need this repository.

 If you are making changes to the Acorn language, its theorem prover, or to the UI of the VS Code extension, then keep reading.

 ## Installing acorn from source

-Fork this and `acorn-library`, then clone them to your development machine.
+Fork this and `acornlib`, then clone them to your development machine.

-These instructions will assume you have this repository cloned in `~/acorn` and the library cloned in `~/acorn-library`.
+These instructions will assume you have this repository cloned in `~/acorn` and the library cloned in `~/acornlib`.

 Fork this repository, then clone the fork to your local machine.
 Install rust and node, then verify tests pass locally: